dheijl/swyh-rs/README.md

 - Since 1.11.1 you can select one of the FLTK color themes, using a new dropdown near the top of the window (PR #139 by @Villardo)
 - Since 1.12.10 you can hide a player by right-clicking it.
 To unhide all hidden players right-click the label"_UPNP rendering devices..._" above the players.
 - On Windows starting/closing an RDP session reinitializes the sound system, this aborts audio capture and sound is lost. swyh-rs will try to restore audio capture from the original device if possible (since 1.12.13).

+### SSDP and VPN

+If you have a VPN active, like NordVPN, it's possible that SSDP will fail to find your devices, because the VPN reroutes the internal network.
+See issue #247.

 ### The CLI binary